Zurich-Blockchain-RnD/Zurich-Blockchain-RnD.github.io/index.md

 <div class="section-heading"><span>How We Work</span>
 <h3>{{page.points\[0\]}} - {{page.points\[1\]}} - {{page.points\[2\]}}</h3>
 <p class="width-55 sm-width-75 xs-width-95">
 It doesn't matter if you are a programmer or a crypto enthusiast, whether you work in the field or not.
-If you have an idea for a project, if you want to participate in one of the existing ones, or if you simply want to have a chat, come and visit us during one of our meetups to meet us and become a ZBD.
+If you have an idea for a project, if you want to participate in one of the existing ones, or if you simply want to have a chat, come and visit us during one of our meetups to meet us and join our group.
 </p>
 </div>
 </div>